WhereJuly/62-http-convenience-pack/readme.md

 Type-safe, RFC-compliant, auto-completable HTTP constants and convenience functions to ensure standardized uniform values conveniently manipulated across your applications and services.

-Use TypeScript type inference and IDE autocomplete functionality for comfort and type safety in HTTP constants manipulations.
+Use TypeScript type inference and IDE autocomplete for comfort and type safety in HTTP constants manipulations.

 **Summary**